ronjakoi/hslbot/README.md

 HSLbot is an IRC bot for finding public transportation routes in the Helsinki, Finland metropolitan area.
 It uses publicly available JSON and GraphQL APIs.

+You can try the bot on IRCnet with the command `/query hslbot !help route`.

+You are also welcome to join the `#hslbot` channel.

 ## Requirements

 IRCbot is only tested on Python 3.
 It may work on Python 2, but I have no idea.